ibm-cloud-docs/cloud-object-storage/gui/cyberduck.md

     * `Upload`: This uploads changed and missing files to the bucket.
     * `Mirror`: This performs both download and upload operations, ensuring that all new and updated files and objects are synchronized between the local folder and the bucket.

  8. Another window opens to show active and historical transfer requests.
-After the synchronization request is complete, the main window will perform a list operation on the bucket to reflect updated content in the bucket.
+After the synchronization request is complete, the main window will perform a list operation on the bucket to show the updated content in the bucket.

 ## Mountain Duck
 {: #mountain-duck}

 Mountain Duck builds upon Cyberduck to allow you to mount cloud Object Storage as a disk in Finder on Mac or Explorer on Windows.
 Trial versions are available but a registration key is required for continued use.

-Creating a bookmark in Mountain Duck is very similar to creating connections in Cyberduck:
+Creating a bookmark in Mountain Duck is similar to creating connections in Cyberduck:

 1. Download, install, and start Mountain Duck
 2. Create a New Bookmark